osg-htc/user-documentation/documentation/software_examples/python/manage-python-packages.md

 * `run_py.sh` specified as the executable
 * use `transfer_input_files` to bring our Python script `myscript.py`to wherever the job runs
-* include a standard OSG Connect Singularity image that has Python installed.
+* include a standard container image that has Python installed.

 All together, the submit file will look something like this: